Simiine/CI-Project-1/README.md

 - The welcome section introduces the user to the website.
 - It mentions why the site was created and what users can expect to find on the site.
 - It has an image of a girl with her eyes closed facing the sun.
-- It text is highlighted by the brown accent colour.
+- The text is highlighted by the brown accent colour.

 ![Welcome section picture](assets/images/welcome-to-skinwareness.png)

 #### DIY Skincare
 - The DIY skincare section talks about the rise in DIY skincare and the danger it faces which is the main reason for the creation of the site.
 - It has an image of skincare products in brown glass containers.
-- Just like the welcome section the text is highlighted by the brown accents colour.
+- Just like the welcome section the text is highlighted by the brown accent colour.

 ![diy skincare section picture](assets/images/diy-skincare.png)